 Ebola Disease

-• Ebola virus Ebola disease (EBOD) is a serious illness caused by an Ebola virus.
+Ebola disease (EBOD) is a serious illness caused by a group of viruses known as Orthoebolavirus (previously known as Ebolavirus).

 Image Content Provider: CDC Public Health Image Library